yduanmu/mesh-ray/README.txt

     b.
 Pick longest axis of current box and split at midpoint.
 Triangles belong to whichever boxes their centroids do.
     c.
 The depth is defined by the user, to a maximum of floor log2(triangles).
-2. Supplied origin and direction, store the parametric equation of the line containing the ray.
-3. Test the line against smaller and smaller bounding boxes with the slab method.
+2. Test the ray against smaller and smaller bounding boxes with the slab method.
     a.
-If any box has no hits at all, RETURN FALSE.
+If any box has no hits at all, RETURN NO HIT.
-4. Once the smallest box is also confirmed a hit, test against all triangle faces inside that box using the Möller–Trumbore ray-triangle intersection algorithm.
+4. Once the smallest box is also confirmed a hit, test against all triangle faces inside that box.
     a.
 Check if ray is parallel to plane.
-(O: RETURN FALSE, X: continue)
+(O: no hit, X: continue)
     b.
+Find intersection
-Check if the ray-plane intersection lies outside the triangle (M-T alg)
+    b.
+Check if intersection lies outside the triangle (O: no hit, X: continue)
+    c.
+Check if intersection lies outside ray (O: no hit, X: continue)
 5. Return the point of intersection and the index of the triangle.